British tabloids see snub in Biden’s rejection of Churchill bust amid Oval Office makeover

 The headlines about the bust bust-up came amid heightened scrutiny of the relationship between Biden and British Prime Minister Boris Johnson after Donald Trump’s departure from the White House.
 Some British outlets have speculated that Biden, proud of his Irish American roots, is unlikely to form a rapport with Johnson, a sometimes jingoistic leader who supported Brexit and publicly praised President Trump.

-Over recent years the placement of the Churchill bust has emerged as an object of media fascination in Britain.
-Some of the wildest speculation in years past has come from Johnson himself, who criticized a previous banishment of the bust during the Obama administration in a newspaper column.
+During recent years, the placement of the Churchill bust has emerged as an object of media fascination in Britain.
+Some of the wildest speculation in years past has come from Johnson himself, who criticized a previous banishment of the bust during the Barack Obama administration in a newspaper column.

 Johnson, then the mayor of London, wrote in 2016 that the “part-Kenyan” Obama may have removed the bust because he harbored an “ancestral dislike of the British Empire — of which Churchill had been such a fervent defender.”

-The bust of Churchill that once stood in the Oval Office has a convoluted history.
+The bust of Churchill that once was in the Oval Office has a convoluted history.
 Made by English sculptor Sir Jacob Epstein, it had traditionally been held at the British ambassador’s residence in Washington, but was loaned to President George W. Bush in July 2001.

 The bust was initially loaned because another bust of Churchill owned by the White House was being repaired.
 It was kept on in the Oval Office throughout Bush’s two terms.
-The White House-owned bust, also designed by Epstein and near-identical to the British one, is generally held outside the residential area of the building.
+The White House-owned bust, also designed by Epstein and nearly identical to the British one, is generally held outside the residential area of the building.

-The presence of the Churchill bust in the Oval Office received little noticed until it was removed during the Obama administration.
+The presence of the Churchill bust in the Oval Office received little notice until it was removed during the Obama administration.
 The bust was returned to the British ambassador because there was not enough space for it, President Obama said at the time.

 “There are only so many tables where you can put busts — otherwise it starts looking a little cluttered,” Obama said in 2016, who later clarified that the White House still displayed the other bust near his residence.